 “With great power comes great responsibility.”
-That’s a quote from the Marvel Comics character Uncle Ben from “The Amazing Spider-Man” comic book series.
+That’s a quote from Marvel Comics character Uncle Ben from “The Amazing Spider-Man” comic book series.
 Wise words indeed.
 I always loved this quote.
 It was great advice when applied to young Peter Parker being a super hero.
 It also applies well to government leaders, corporate management, your boss at work and yes, to a Christian endued with “Power from on High” having the gift of holy spirit.

-I’m going to make a bold claim here.
-According to Jesus Christ, every born again Christian has the potential to be a real life super hero.
+BOLD CLAIM: According to Jesus Christ, every born again Christian has the potential to be a real life super hero.
 Was Jesus a superhero?
 Heck yeah he was!

-That guy went around healing the sick, raising people from the dead, feeding the hungry, doing all kinds of cool miracles with super powers everyone marveled at.
+Jesus went around healing the sick, raising people from the dead, feeding the hungry, doing all kinds of cool miracles with super powers everyone marveled at.
 He gave all the evil religious leaders the finger, went around doing what he wanted, whenever he wanted and said anything he wanted to anyone, anytime, anyplace.
 NO FEAR WHATSOEVER!

 In John 14:12 Jesus said “He that believeth on me, the works that I do shall he do also; and greater [works] than these shall he do; because I go unto my Father.”
 If that’s true, (and I believe it is) then we can perform supernatural feats of inhuman strength and wonder just like Jesus Christ did with no fear and the same level of boldness and conviction.

 We can heal the sick.
 We can bring the dead back to life.
 We can access knowledge and wisdom of the ages unknown to mere mortals.
 We can control the weather.
 We can walk on water.
 We can turn water into wine.
 We can multiply a few morsels of food into an amount large enough to feed a large multitude of people and have 12 baskets of left overs!
 And the list goes on.